Saturday, March 4, 2017

 Looking at the cowboys and their colourful shirts, the boredom on some, and excitement on others, left me wondering what it was like to be doing their job, what was it like to be the clown ready at any moment to jump in and save the day?
 The nerves it must take to get on a bucking horse and try to stay put for the allotted amount of time, obviously, this cowboy didn't make it, but what does it feel like when you do?
 Putting the little boy in was a bit of an after thought, but it made sense to me, a little cowboy dreaming to become like one of his heroes.

-This painting is the tenth painting in my series "St. Albert" and I'm sure not the last rodeo painting.
+This painting is the tenth painting in my series "St. Albert" and I'm sure it will not be my last rodeo painting.

 March 9 to 12, 2017, I will be at the Enjoy Centre in St. Albert, Alberta with the Night of Artists for our weekend of art festivities and music.
 Drop by and have a look, it's where all the action will be!